googleforgames/agones/site/content/en/docs/FAQ/_index.md

 infrastructure as possible.

-So while one might be able to use Deployments and/or StatefulSets to run game server workloads, it will be extremely hard (impossible? 🤔) to run as optimally as a tailored solutions such as Agones.
+So while one might be able to use Deployments and/or StatefulSets to run game server workloads, it will be extremely hard (impossible? 🤔) to run as optimally as a tailored solution such as Agones.

 ## Ecosystem